-District piloting swipe card system on bus
+District launching swipe card system on buses

 Under the system, students will each be given a swipe card that is programmed with a student’s name, where they are picked up by the bus and where they are dropped off.
 Students will use their cards whenever they get on or off a school bus.